iamoen28/janken/README.md

-# Rock Paper Scissors Project
+# Rock Paper Scissors Game

-About the project
 A simple Rock Paper Scissors game from The Odin Project Curriculum.